-“You can prevent gastroenteritis and other illnesses originating from contaminants in the sand by washing your hands when you leave the beach,” says Rose Taroyan, MD, MPH, a family medicine physician at Keck Medicine of USC and an assistant professor of clinical family medicine at the Keck School of Medicine of USC.
+“You can prevent gastroenteritis and other illnesses originating from contaminants in the sand by washing your hands when you leave the beach,” says Rose Taroyan, MD, a family medicine physician at Keck Medicine of USC and clinical associate professor of family medicine at the Keck School of Medicine of USC.

 If you get gastroenteritis, you may become dehydrated from vomiting or diarrhea.
 In that case, be sure to replace the fluids you’ve lost.

 Less common, but still potent, are hookworm (Necator americanus) larvae.
 If the sand is contaminated with fecal matter, it may harbor these larvae.
 Once mature, the larvae can enter your skin when you walk barefoot on infected sand.
 “Approximately eight to 21 days after an infection, the larvae will penetrate your lungs, ascend to your throat and then you’ll swallow them,” Taroyan says.
 “Once the larvae migrate to the small intestine, you may experience gastrointestinal symptoms, such as nausea, diarrhea, vomiting, abdominal pain and increased flatulence.”